Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Concept

 \subsection{Scheme}

 The potential in a magnetic trap acting on an atom in a magnetic sublevel $m_F$ reads:

 where $\mu_\text{B}$ is the Bohr magneton, and $g_F$ is the hyperfine Landé g-factor.
-The potential being proportional to the modulus of the magnetic field shows that the trapping is independent of the polarity of the quadrupole, in sharp contrast to the MOT stage, where the quadrupole polarity has to match the polarization of the inbound MOT beams.
+The potential being proportional to the modulus of the magnetic field shows that the trapping is independent of the polarity of the quadrupole, in contrast to a MOT, where the quadrupole polarity has to match the polarization of the inbound MOT beams.

 The response to a homogeneous field, on the other hand, does depend on the quadrupole polarity, and is opposite for opposite quadrupole polarities, forming the basis of the buoy effect.
 This can be seen by writing the quadrupole field in the following form: